Table of Contents

 The progression of the disease cannot be influenced therapeutically, i.e. there is no causal therapy.
 However, symptoms can be treated with medication, physiotherapy and ergotherapy.
 A drug against hyperkinesias is, for example, sulpiride.

-The cause of hemiballismus is mostly damage in the area of the subthalamic nucleus.
+The cause of hemiballismus is mostly damaging in the area of the subthalamic nucleus.
 Clinical signs for hemiballismus are suddenly emerging proximal flinging movements.

 There is no known causal therapy.
 Treatment approaches include drugs like neuroleptics, valproic acid, and sometimes benzodiazepines.